alf45tar/PedalinoMini/README.md

 - Press navigation RIGHT button to move to the next profile
 - Press navigation LEFT button to move to the previous profile
-- Press navigation CENTER button to save the current profile selection

 ## Factory default configuration